RizeLabs/encifher-docs/docs/tutorials/deploy-first-contract.md

 ```

 Since, you'll must be knowing that `TFHE.add` functions helps in performing addition operation to encrypted value.
-Further, `TFHE.select` helps you in selecting a encrypted value based on the encrypted boolean passed `userVote` in this case.
+Further, `TFHE.select` helps you in selecting an encrypted value based on the encrypted boolean passed `userVote` in this case.

-So, if the encrypted value `userVote` plaintext correspond to the plaintext `true` value then we will increment `_candidateProposal.totalVotes` by 1 else we won't.
-As simple as that!
+So, if the encrypted value `userVote` plaintext correspond to the plaintext `true` value then we will increment `_candidateProposal.totalVotes` by 1; otherwise, we won’t.
+It’s as simple as that!

 **Step 2: Let's go the js / ts part**